-Find out how to modify your soap recipes: how to use a soap calculator – SoapCalc, how to add or remove an oil, change the color, use a different aroma, change the amount of water.
-If you plan to modify or personalize any soap recipe, this guide will guide you through the process.
-This is the 3rd part of the soap making learning series.
+In this article, find out how to use a soap calculator – SoapCalc, how to add or remove an oil, change the color, use a different aroma, change the amount of water.
+If you plan to modify or personalize any soap recipe, this post will guide you through the process.

 Notes and Preparation

-From my personal experience, the manufacture of soaps lives a lot to write down and prepare.
+From my personal experience, the production of soaps lives a lot from writing down and preparing.
 Writing down the recipe and its results is very important to learn how to control how the ingredients interact.

 Even when using the same amounts and ingredients, and because it is very difficult to reproduce all the steps (for example, replicating the exact temperatures at which the caustic soda solution and oils are when they are mixed), or because we simply changed supplier of a particular ingredient, it is usual not to be able to reproduce the same tone or aroma in soaps.